 However, in this post, we’re going to focus on the pros and cons of payroll business loans.
 Then, we’ll summarize the other payroll financing options and provide resources to help you learn more about all your funding options.

 The Pros of Payroll Business Loans

 As mentioned in the introduction, missing payroll is never good for your relationship with your employees.
-After all, your workers rely on their job to provide a regular paycheck.
-If they don’t think your business can provide income they can count on, they’ll look elsewhere for employment.
+After all, your workers rely on their job to ensure their own financial stability.
+If they don’t think your business can provide reliable income, they’ll look elsewhere for employment.

 2. Provides funding so you don’t have to cut costs